 - Broad potential therapeutic index based on observations in preclinical studies.
 We believe EEV therapeutic candidates can engage targets across various organs and tissues with up to 50 times greater intracellular target exposure compared with a similar dose regimen of an unconjugated therapeutic. - Potential utility across multiple modalities due to the ability of EEVs to facilitate intracellular uptake of proprietary therapeutic candidates ranging in size from 1 kDa to 600 kDa, including oligonucleotides, peptides, antibodies and larger multimeric proteins. - Potential applicability to a wide range of diseases as we believe EEVs can enter cells by binding with the phospholipid bilayer which is common to all cells, tissues and organs in the body.
-This may imply an ability to achieve both systemic and specific delivery of potential therapeutic candidates for a wide range of diseases. - Multiple delivery routes possible including intravenous (IV), intramuscular (IM), subcutaneous (SQ) and intrathecal (IT) injections to deliver our EEV therapeutic candidates and generate functional outcomes. - Modular approach supports efficient expansion of development into multiple therapeutic areas, including oligonucleotide therapies in rare disease and immunology, antibody-based protein degraders in oncology and enzyme replacement therapy in rare disease. - A simple and scalable construct designed to translate from preclinical to clinical development as EEVs have been manufactured efficiently to clinical scale and the small size of EEVs may limit the risk of immunogenicity.
+This may imply an ability to achieve both systemic and specific delivery of potential therapeutic candidates for a wide range of diseases. - Multiple delivery routes possible including intravenous (IV), intramuscular (IM), subcutaneous (SQ) and intrathecal (IT) injections to deliver our EEV therapeutic candidates and generate functional outcomes. - Modular approach supports efficient expansion of development into multiple therapeutic areas, including oligonucleotide therapies in neuromuscular and non-neuromuscular applications. - A simple and scalable construct designed to translate from preclinical to clinical development as EEVs have been manufactured efficiently to clinical scale and the small size of EEVs may limit the risk of immunogenicity.
 In addition, acute and chronic toxicology studies in the ENTR-501 program have demonstrated the potential to deliver clinically-relevant doses in a non-human primate (NHP) with favorable tolerability.

-Through our EEV Platform, we aim to create a diverse and expanding development portfolio of oligonucleotide, antibody and enzyme-based programs as summarized in the graphic below.
+Through our EEV Platform, we aim to create a diverse and expanding development portfolio of RNA-, antibody- and enzyme-based programs as summarized in the graphic below.